Seeed-Studio/pxt-grove-zero-for-microbit/README.md

-# Grove Zero
+# Grove Zero - BitKit

-A Microsoft MakeCode package for for Seeed Studio Grove Zero module.
+This Microsoft MakeCode package is used as an *Grove Zero - BitKit extension* for micro:bit.

-## Basic usage
+## Basic Usage

 ### Sound